-All distances shall be measured to +/- 5% accuracy.
+Actual competition distances can vary by +/- 5% accuracy.
 Interval start, Mass Start and Skiathlon competitions can be organized on undulating or uphill courses.
 Individual Sprint up to 200m may be organized on flat or uphill course (with a maximum allowed average inclination of 10%).